Beverage of the Week (BOW)

 Product Story

-This is the third vintage of Tongue Dancer Wines’ (TDW) Foxtrot and the second on the trot from the Russian River Valley.
-They describe it as a fun-to-drink dance of a wine and we agree.
-The grapes are sourced from a single vineyard in the Chalk Hill sub-AVA.
-Grapes have been grown on this property since 1869.
-This wine features two Pinot Noir Clones, Dijon 115 and Pommard 4.
+This is the third vintage of Tongue Dancer Wines’ (TDW) Foxtrot and the third on the trot from the Russian River Valley.
+This wine is designed to be a fun, fruit-forward Pinot but don’t let that fool you, it has a serious side too.
+The grapes are sourced from a single vineyard, the Notre Vue Vineyard in the Chalk Hill sub-AVA.
+Grapes have been grown on this property since 1869 — if the vines could talk… This wine features two Pinot Noir Clones, Dijon 115 and Pommard 4.
 The grapes were hand-picked on the cool morning of August 19th and gently de-stemmed — not crushed.
-Thrice daily punchdowns and could fermenting temperatures insured depth and a fruit-forward wine.
-The wine spent 11 months on the lies in French oak — 20% new oak.
-It was bottled unfined and lightly filtered in August of 2022.
-The resulting wine is truly exceptional and simply fun to drink.
+Daily punchdowns and cool fermenting temperatures insured depth and a fruit-forward wine.
+The wine spent 11 months on the lees in French oak — 20% new oak.
+It was bottled unfined and lightly filtered in August of 2024.
+The resulting wine is truly delicious, fun to drink, and a super value as well.

 Brand Story

 Tongue Dancer Wines is the creation of James and Kerry MacPhail.
-If you are a California Pinot Noir lover you likely know James' previous work with MacPhail Family Wines.
-James knows how to make amazing Pinot Noir and Chardonnay and James knows a lot of people who grow spectacular Pinot Noir and Chardonnay.
-We have been reviewing the wines from Tongue Dancer for the better part of a decade and we have never seen a Tongue Dancer Wine fail to earn Four-Stars or better.
-Tongue Dancer is constantly innovating, releasing new wines every year while never missing a beat.
-Last year they surprised us with the release of a great, dry cider!
+If you are a California Pinot Noir lover, you likely know James' previous work with MacPhail Family Wines.
+James knows how to make amazing Pinot Noir and Chardonnay, and James knows a lot of people who grow spectacular Pinot Noir and Chardonnay.
+We have been reviewing the wines from Tongue Dancer for the better part of a decade and have never seen a Tongue Dancer Wine fail to earn Four-Stars or better.
+Tongue Dancer constantly innovates, releasing new wines yearly while never missing a beat.
+Once, they surprised us by releasing a great, dry cider!
 This is a winery to watch.
-The wines are always in short supply so be swift.
+The wines are always in short supply, so be swift.
 Visit their website and join their mailing list to get direct access to their wines.

 Tasting Note

-Brilliant, medium ruby color.
-The aromatics are intense, offering scents of black cherry and forest floor with supporting notes of dried herbs, elderberry, black tea, and a hint of cranberry.
-The palate confirms the nose delivering a red and black fruits-driven core with flavors of raspberry, black fruits, red and black plum, and mineral.
-The finish is long and lingering with soft tannins.
-Medium to full-bodied and perfectly balanced with a supple texture.
+Brilliant, deep ruby color.
+The aromatics are intense, offering scents of blackberry, dried herbs, and graphite with supporting notes of black tea, forest floor, hibiscus flower, and black currant.
+The palate echoes the nose delivering a red and black fruits-driven core with flavors of black plum, boysenberry, five spice, tart cherry, and oak.
+The finish is long and lingering with chewy tannins.
+Full-bodied and perfectly balanced with a supple texture.

 How to Serve